 - Add your library to our contacts database.

 - Contact your local public library.
 Tell them briefly what the book is about, of any reviews and how to order.
-Public libraries now offer e-books too, so go online and check they list your book and, if not, recommend it and any others in the imprint.
-Overdrive distribute our ebooks to most public library platforms in UK & US.
+Public libraries now offer ebooks too, so go online and check they list your book and, if not, recommend it and any others in the imprint.
+Overdrive distributes our ebooks to most public library platforms in UK & US.
 NB Overdrive will only list your book as available in a particular country if a library has requested it.
 So ask for it in your local library and get friends in other countries to ask in theirs too.
 It's quite simple...in most cases, if a library gets a request for a book from a reader, they will order it.

 - Reviews in library review journals, such as Library Journal, Kirkus, Booklist, Publishers Weekly, can help.
 We submit a number of books each month to these journals and record this on your Marketing page in Activities.